TcMenu/IoAbstraction/README.md

 This library is available in library manager on both Arduino and PlatformIO, this is the best choice for most people.

 To install this library manually, simply download a zip (or source as preferred) and install into the `Arduino/libraries` directory, rename the library from IoAbstraction-master to IoAbstraction.
 Arduino sketches and libraries are normally stored under the Documents folder on most operating systems.

+## Installation for PlatformIO (Arduino or mbed)

+Use the platformIO library manager to get the library.
+It's called 'IoAbstraction'.

 ## TaskManager - simple, event based programming for Arduino